Short-beaked echidna

 During the Australian winter, it goes into deep torpor and hibernation, reducing its metabolism to save energy.
 As the temperature increases, it emerges to mate.
 Female echidnas lay one egg a year and the mating period is the only time the otherwise solitary animals meet one another; the male has no further contact with the female or his offspring after mating.
 A newborn echidna is the size of a grape but grows rapidly on its mother's milk, which is very rich in nutrients.
-Baby echidnas eventually grow too large and spiky to stay in the pouch and, around seven weeks after hatching, are expelled from the pouch into the mother's burrow.
-At around six months of age, they leave the burrow and have no more contact with their mothers.
+By seven weeks baby echidnas grow too large and spiky to stay in the pouch and are expelled into the mother's burrow.
+At around six months they leave and have no more contact with their mothers.